anasvc/Py310-VMoveCAE/README.md

 It has two folders

-# 1. one contains .exe  files in
+# 1. "exe-files" folder contains .exe  files in
                       a - one file format and,
                       b - one folder format

-# 2. Second folder contain Batch file and related scripts.
+# 2. "Batch-Scripts" folder contain Batch file and related scripts.